bnchk/uauto/patcher/readme.md

 ### VARIABLES:
 Low importance but can:
 * Edit max_days_without_reboot variable.
 Default is 21, but has never been reached as reboots usually trigger ~10-14 days
-* Run beta_code = y/n - default of yes will update to openssh_server, but has been stable for last couple of updates
+* Run beta_code = y/n - default of yes will update to openssh_server (but has been stable for last couple of updates)
+   * Previously unexpected confirmation popup caused package manager to freeze waiting for prompt, but script now checks for this scenario having occured (plus messages command to release package manager)
 <br>